-The truth is, those little pesky pests can thrive anywhere with the right temperature and adequate food supply.
-Especially here in Florida where we get bugs the size of Volkswagens.
+Unfortunately, those little pesky pests can thrive anywhere with the right temperature and adequate food supply.
+Especially here in Florida, where we get bugs the size of Volkswagens.

 There are lots of good hiding places in your car.
-Especially if you like to eat in your car, you’re likely to attract roaches at some point.
+Especially if you like to eat in your car, you’ll probably find roaches in your car at some point.